KBlack2357/AI_Sandbox/README.md

 # AI_Sandbox
-An artificial sandbox playing in
+An artificial sandbox for playing in